Software as a Service Partner Support Policy

 Response Time | 16 Business Hours |

-- Service Availability SLA for SaaS Services shall be 99.50%, applicable as standard for all production SaaS instances.
+- Service Availability SLA for Digitate provided SaaS Services shall be 99.50%, applicable as standard for production SaaS instance.

 - Service Availability calculation shall exclude Scheduled Downtime, Unforeseen Downtime, Emergency Maintenance, and non-production SaaS Instance.